Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: -sum Rule

 By utilizing the fact that $[\rho_{\bm{k}},\rho_{\bm{p}}]=0$ for arbitrary $\bm{k}$ and $\bm{p}$, we have

 where $\hat{N}$ is the total particle-number operator.
 Therefore,

 where $N$ is the number of particles corresponding to the current state.
-We can see that the dissipation does not change the expression of $[\rho_{-\bm{k}},\mathcal{L}^{\dagger}(\rho_{\bm{k}})]$ since the two-body loss only involves uniform decrease of the density and hence does not generate current inside the system.
+We can see that dissipation does not change the expression of $[\rho_{-\bm{k}},\mathcal{L}^{\dagger}(\rho_{\bm{k}})]$ since the two-body loss only causes a uniform decrease in the density and hence does not generate current inside the system.
 Actually, this commutation relation originates from the weak U$(1)$ symmetry of the Lindblad equation.
 One can verify that other systems obeying weak U$(1)$ symmetry, like systems with $n$-body loss, also satisfy Eq. (\ref{eq:commutation}).
-Below, we will show how to use the eigensystem of the Lindbladian to represent $\langle[\rho_{-\bm{k}},\mathcal{L}^{\dagger}(\rho_{\bm{k}})]\rangle$.
+Below, we show how to use the eigensystem of the Lindbladian to represent $\langle[\rho_{-\bm{k}},\mathcal{L}^{\dagger}(\rho_{\bm{k}})]\rangle$.
 To begin with, we define the right eigenoperators $\hat{r}_{\alpha}$ and the left eigenoperators $\hat{l}_{\alpha}$ of $\mathcal{L}^{\dagger}$ as \citep{Scarlatella2019}

 The right and left eigenvectors satisfy the biorthogonal relation and the completeness relation:

 In terms of the left and right eigenvectors, we can expand $\mathcal{L}^{\dagger}(\rho_{\bm{k}})$ as

 Therefore, we obtain